amirmamdouh12345/documentation/README.md

 ```
 ### Epic
 A large body of work that can be broken down into smaller parts (issues). <br>
-Think of it as a goal or major feature area.
+Think of it as a goal or major feature area.  <br>

+Example Epics:
+- “User Management System”

 ### Issue
 A work item that belongs to an epic and describes a specific feature, bug, or task. <br>